PIK Group: Social Responsibility

-Since 2005, PIK has been involved in addressing the problems of individual investors defrauded by dishonest construction firms such as Stroymetresurs ZAO, Kompaniya Stroyindustriya OOO and KT Sotsialnaya Initsiativa, which failed to meet their obligations to buyers.
+Since 2005, PIK has been involved in addressing the problems of individual investors who were defrauded by dishonest construction firms, including Stroymetresurs ZAO, Kompaniya Stroyindustriya OOO, and KT Sotsialnaya Initsiativa, which failed to meet their obligations to buyers.
 The company has completed construction of over 20 multi-story buildings and handed over 3,330 apartments to such investors.

 The company is also completing construction of the Western Gateway to the Capital residential complex in the town of Odintsovo, Moscow Region.
 Work on the project began in 2004 but was frozen in 2005.
-New investors were brought in to complete it but they also failed to meet their obligations.
+New investors were brought in to complete it, but they also failed to meet their obligations.
 Construction of the two six-section buildings — Buildings 2 and 3 — was resumed in November 2016 by the project's new investor, PIK, and the keys to the apartments in those blocks were finally handed over to their long-suffering owners in the autumn of 2017.

-The company has a strong focus on building social infrastructure such as schools, kindergartens and clinics, bringing in prominent experts to work on these projects.
+The company has a strong focus on building social infrastructure, including schools, kindergartens, and clinics, and brings in prominent experts to work on these projects.
 Thus, PIK engaged the Dominique Colon & Associates bureau to design a school and kindergarten for the Green Park residential complex.
-And the unique round kindergarten by Buromoscow in the Varshavskoe Shosse 141 project was named Best Urban Architectural Solution for Educational and Medical Facilities by Moscow's Architectural Council.
+The unique round kindergarten by Buromoscow, located at the Varshavskoe Shosse 141 project, was named the Best Urban Architectural Solution for Educational and Medical Facilities by Moscow's Architectural Council.

-From January 2015 to August 2022 alone, PIK built 24 schools and 59 kindergartens, creating 32,162 places in child education establishments.
-The company hands over all social facilities for children fully kitted out with furniture, equipment, toys and everything required for learning, development, comfortable and informative leisure.
+Between January 2015 and August 2022, PIK constructed 24 schools and 59 kindergartens, creating 32,162 places in child education establishments.
+The company hands over all social facilities for children, fully equipped with furniture, equipment, toys, and everything required for learning, development, comfortable, and informative leisure.